juliangut/zf-maintenance/README.md

         // Template for the maintenance strategy
         'template' => 'zf-maintenance/maintenance',

+        /*
-        /* Maintenance providers
+         * Maintenance providers
          * Different means to activate maintenance mod.
          * Two manual providers comes bundled with the module:
          *   ConfigProvider, the simplest possible
-         *   ConfigScheduledProvider, sets a time span, start - end strings as accepted by \DateTime
+         *   ConfigScheduledProvider, sets a time span, start-end strings as accepted by \DateTime or \DateTime objects
          * Any provider implementing Jgut\Zf\Maintenance\Provider\ScheduledProviderInterface will be used to determine
          * future maintenance situations and used on view helper as well as in zend-developer-tools */